Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 18 Februari 2026 23.02.03 UTC
+- WIB: Kamis, 19 Februari 2026 00.15.48 UTC
-- WITA: Kamis, 19 Februari 2026 00.02.03 UTC
+- WITA: Kamis, 19 Februari 2026 01.15.48 UTC
-- WIT: Kamis, 19 Februari 2026 01.02.03 UTC
+- WIT: Kamis, 19 Februari 2026 02.15.48 UTC

 Kutipan Inspiratif:
-"Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, just surrounded by assholes."
+"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."

-Kategori: inspirational
+Kategori: success